 Amritsar has quite an extreme climate, with very hot summers and very cold winters.
 The best months to visit are October and November, and February and March.
 If you don't mind feeling a little chilly, December and January are also good times to visit.
 The temperature starts climbing from April, and the monsoon rain arrives in July.

 The exquisite Golden Temple (formally known as Sri Harmandir Sahib, "The Abode of God"), is what really makes this otherwise unremarkable Punjabi city special.
-This sacred Sikh shrine attracts pilgrims from all over the world who come there to pay their respects and do voluntary service.
-Incredibly, the number of visitors per year rivals the Taj Mahal in Agra.
-The main temple looks particularly arresting at night when it’s beautifully lit up, with its imposing pure gold dome illuminated.
+This sacred Sikh shrine attracts pilgrims from all over the world, who pay their respects and do voluntary service.
+Astonishingly, the number of visitors per year rivals the Taj Mahal in Agra.
+The temple looks particularly arresting at night when it’s beautifully lit up, with its imposing pure gold dome illuminated.

-Jagaadus Eco Hostel also organizes interesting and reasonably priced tours in and around Amritsar.
+Jagaadus Hostel also organizes interesting and reasonably priced tours in and around Amritsar.
 Choose from a tour of the Golden Temple, a food walk, a village tour, and tour to the Wagah Border.

 Festivals and Events

 Most of the festivals that take place in Amritsar are religious in nature.
 Diwali, Holi, Lohri (bonfire harvest festival), and Baisakhi (Punjab new year and commemoration of the founding of the Sikh religion brotherhood in April) are all celebrated there on a grand scale.
 Baisakhi is particularly boisterous, with lots of bhangra dancing, folk music, and fairs.
 Major celebrations are organized at the Golden Temple on this occasion, and it becomes carnival like outside.
 There's also a street procession.
 Other festivals in Amritsar include Guru Nanak Jayanti in November, and the Ram Tirath Fair, also in November a fortnight after Diwali.

 Where to Stay

-For a heritage hotel with charm, head to the WelcomHeritage Ranjit's Svaasa.
+For a characterful heritage hotel, head to the WelcomHeritage Ranjit's Svaasa.
 This boutique Ayurvedic spa retreat is housed in a 200 year old mansion, just off Mall Road (around 10 minutes drive from the Golden Temple).
-Room rates are 6,000 rupees upwards for a double.
+Expect to pay 6,000 rupees upwards for a double.